 Being Chosen of the Gods is not a contract of slavery.
 They don’t buy you, and they CERTAINLY don’t control your actions.
 They ask for and expect certain signs of love and devotion to Them, and in return They give you gifts that will make your life better.
 Substitute a Lover for a God, and you have a romance.
 Substitute a parent and you have Mother’s/Father’s Day.

 So when you see someone talk about their “contract with God” understand what that means.
-It is an intimate relationship where every part of their life will be effected by their deity.
+It is an intimate relationship where every part of their life will be affected by their deity.
 They will have personality changes, they will sever friendships and create new ones, they will make up for old hurts and more.
 It is always at their choice, in cooperation with their Deity, and with the goal of helping them to be a better Servant of their God.

 If you just recognizing those as part of the Islamic ideal, congratulations for paying attention.